CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 ![](img/run_msstats_workflow/msstats_workflow_adv_opt.png)
 </center>

-- Advanced Filtering Options: the options for converter functions in MSstats. `filter_with_Qvalue` or `proteinID` for many converter functions.
+- Advanced Filtering Options: The options for converter functions in MSstats. `filter_with_Qvalue` or `proteinID` for many converter functions.
-- Advanced Data Processing Options: the options of imputation and normalization in `dataProcess` function.
+- Advanced Data Processing Options: The options of imputation and normalization in `dataProcess` function.
-- Advanced Normalization Options: the option for `normalization='globalstandards` in `dataProcess` function.
+- Advanced Normalization Options: The option for `normalization='globalstandards` in `dataProcess` function.
 - Advanced Feature Selection Options: This is for the options, `featureSubset` and `remove_uninformative_feature_outlier` in `dataProcess` function